-At December 31, 2020, Hydro One Inc. had interest-rate swaps with a total notional amount of \$300 million (2019 - \$350 million) that were used to convert fixed-rate debt to floating-rate debt.
-These swaps are classified as fair value hedges.
-Hydro One Inc.'s fair value hedge exposure was approximately 2% (2019 - 3%) of its total long-term debt.
-At December 31, 2020, Hydro One Inc. had the following interest-rate swap designated as a fair value hedge:
+At December 31, 2021, Hydro One Inc. had no fair value hedges.
+At December 31, 2020, Hydro One Inc. had interest-rate swaps with a total notional amount of \$300 million that were used to convert fixed-rate debt to floating-rate debt.
+These swaps were designated as fair value hedges.
+Hydro One Inc.'s fair value hedge exposure at December 31, 2020 was approximately 2% of its total long-term debt.